Universality for critical heavy-tailed network models: Metric structure of maximal components: Discussion

 \section{Discussion}

-\subsubsection{Optimality of assumptions and Gromov-weak topology.}
+\subsubsection{Optimality of assumptions and Gromov-weak topology}

 As mentioned in the introduction, our goal is not only to consider critical percolation, but to explore the universality class for the scaling limits in~\cite{BHS15} in the same spirit as it was done in \cite{BBSX14} for the Erd\H{o}s-R\'enyi universality class.
-We emphasize that we prove the universality theorem (Theorem~\ref{thm:univesalty}) under optimal assumptions instead imposing additional restrictions in \cite[Assumption 3.3]{BBSX14}.
-However, we prove Theorem~\ref{thm:univesalty} (and consequently Theorem~\ref{thm:main}) for the Gromov-weak topology instead of the Gromov-Hausdorff-Prokhorov (GHP) topology.
+Our universality theorem (Theorem~\ref{thm:univesalty}) holds under optimal assumptions, and does not require additional restrictions such as \cite[Assumption 3.3]{BBSX14}.
+However, it is worthwhile noting that the universality theorem (and consequently Theorem~\ref{thm:main}) holds with respect to the Gromov-weak topology instead of the stronger Gromov-Hausdorff-Prokhorov (GHP) topology.
 This is not a restriction that we impose, but in fact there is a conceptual barrier.
-If the convergence in Theorem~\ref{thm:main} would hold in the GHP-topology only under Assumption~\ref{assumption1}, then the limiting metric space would be compact for any $\bld{\theta}\in \ell^3_{\shortarrow}\setminus \ell^2_{\shortarrow}$, but additional restrictions are needed for the compactness of the limiting metric space and simply assuming $\bld{\theta}\in \ell^3_{\shortarrow}\setminus \ell^2_{\shortarrow}$ does not suffice (see \cite[Section 8]{BHS15}).
-However, the scaling limit results in Theorem~\ref{thm:main} could be extended to the GHP-topology by establishing the so-called global lower mass bound property \cite[Theorem 6.1]{ALW16} under additional assumptions.
-In a follow-up work \cite{BDHS18}, we use combinatorial methods to establish this property for critical percolation on configuration model under slightly stronger assumptions on the degrees.
+If the convergence in Theorem~\ref{thm:main} would hold in the GHP-topology only under Assumption~\ref{assumption1}, then the limiting metric space would be compact for any $\bld{\theta}\in \ell^3_{\shortarrow}\setminus \ell^2_{\shortarrow}$, but additional restrictions are needed for the compactness of the limiting metric space and simply assuming $\bld{\theta}\in \ell^3_{\shortarrow}\setminus \ell^2_{\shortarrow}$ does not suffice.
+See \cite[Section 7]{AMP04}, for an explicit conjecture about the compactness of such metric spaces by Aldous, Miermont and Pitman.
+In a follow-up work~\cite{BDHS18}, we extend the scaling limit results in the GHP-topology by establishing the so-called global lower mass bound property \cite[Theorem 6.1]{ALW16}, which ensures that the components have sufficient mass everywhere and thus forbids the existence of long, thin paths, when the total mass of the component converges.
+However, one needs additional technical conditions in~\cite{BDHS18} on top of Assumption~\ref{assumption1} to prove the global lower mass bound property.

-\subsubsection{Extensions, recent developments and open problems.}
+\subsubsection{Extensions, recent developments and open problems}